Slusheeking/INAVVI_v11/memory-bank/decisionLog.md

+[2025-03-23 18:29:30] - **Container Health and Service Management Improvements**
+- **Decision**: Implement comprehensive container fix scripts and diagnostic tools to address recurring container health issues.
+- **Rationale**: The trading system container was experiencing multiple issues including HTTP 403 errors, Redis connectivity problems, TensorFlow GPU detection failures, and supervisord service management issues.
+These problems were causing the container to be marked as unhealthy and preventing proper system operation.
+- **Implementation**:
+  - Created `fix_frontend_access.sh` to specifically address HTTP 403 errors when accessing the frontend
+  - Created `fix_all_container_issues.sh` to comprehensively fix all container issues including Redis, frontend, supervisord, and GPU detection
+  - Created `diagnose_container.sh` to provide detailed diagnostics and troubleshooting information
+  - Created `CONTAINER_FIX_README.md` with documentation on common issues and how to fix them
+- **Implications**:
+  - Improved container reliability and health status
+  - Simplified troubleshooting and issue resolution
+  - Provided clear documentation for future maintenance
+  - Ensured proper service startup and configuration
+  - Fixed permission issues with Redis data directories
+  - Addressed network configuration problems
+  - Improved GPU detection and configuration

 [2025-03-22 23:37:00] - **Component Testing and Verification Strategy**
 - **Decision**: Implement comprehensive testing for all major system components (TensorFlow, TensorRT, Redis, Prometheus).
 - **Rationale**: The system relies on multiple complex components that need to work together seamlessly.
 Verifying each component individually ensures we can identify and fix issues before they affect the entire system.